-Forfeited non-vested accounts totaled \$97 and \$45 on December 31, 2018 and 2017, respectively.
+Forfeited non-vested accounts totaled \$536 and \$446 on December 31, 2018 and 2017, respectively.
 These accounts are used to reduce future Company contributions or to pay Plan expenses.
-Forfeitures were not used to reduce Company contributions in 2018 and 2017.
-Plan expenses were reduced by \$192 and \$329 during the years ended December 31, 2018 and 2017, respectively, from forfeited non-vested accounts.
+Forfeitures were used to reduce Company contributions by \$467 in 2018 and no forfeitures were used to reduce Company contributions in 2017.
+No Plan expenses were paid from forfeited non-vested accounts during 2018 and Plan expenses totaling \$299 were paid from forfeited non-vested accounts during 2017.